AramSimonian/CV/README.md

 #### Makers Academy (Sept 2017 to Dec 2017)

-During the course I'll be covering these technologies and more:
+During the course I covered these technologies and more:
-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine, Capybara